-Any close observation of the Law of Nature must include Nature in its entirety.
+A complete observation of the Law of Nature must engage with Nature in its entirety.

 It is difficult to critique something that has given your life a stream of immeasurable benefits.
-But if one critiques what they care about then it needs to be said that I remain highly grateful to Vipassana meditation (as taught by S.N.
+But if one critiques what they care about then it needs to be first said that I remain highly grateful to Vipassana meditation (as taught by S.N.
 Goenka) for what it has gifted me over the past decade.
-It transformed my outlook on life, and I say that as one who is wary of using a word that is often overplayed in a society seeking easy fast-tracked “transformation”.
+My first course in 2005 transformed my outlook on life (and I say that as one who is wary of a word that is often overplayed in a society seeking easy fast-tracked “transformation”) and subsequent courses I have sat and served have, on each occasion, delivered profound learning or catharsis.

-However, in recent years, and having now completed doctoral research on meaningful nature experience and connectedness, I have been forced to reflect on personal experiences with this Art of Living and feel compelled to share what I believe remains a notable shortcoming, possibly preventing the technique from reaching its full potential.
+However, in recent years, and having now completed doctoral research on meaningful nature experience and human~nature connectedness, I have been forced to reflect on personal experiences with this Art of Living and feel compelled to share what I believe remains a notable oversight, possibly preventing the technique from reaching its full potential among adherents.

 A Dissociative Practice?

 Vipassana can seem like an austere path and the charge of it being a “dissociative practice” is something which is often levelled at meditation in general – that it emotionally detaches or anesthetizes one from full-ranging feeling of the world.
 Again, those familiar with meditation and who have experienced its benefits would find this claim to be misguided.
-If anything, in increasing awareness, mindfulness and inner peace, one becomes more engaged with life.
+On the contrary, in increasing awareness, attentive observation and inner balance, one becomes more engaged with life in all its variety.

 This warrants a closer look.
 Singh (2007) is critical and believes that: